Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 prefix: '3.'
 ---

 Before you can start creating addons, you first have to install the required tools and applications.
-While development will be easiest on windows 10, we have provided mobile alternatives for both Android and ios, where applicable.
+While development will be easiest on Windows 10, we have provided mobile alternatives for both Android and iOS, where applicable.

 ### Download Bedrock Minecraft